inferadb/control/docs/overview.md

 **Security**:

-- Private keys are encrypted at rest using AES-256-GCM with a master key derived from `INFERADB_MGMT__AUTH__KEY_ENCRYPTION_SECRET`
+- Private keys are encrypted at rest using AES-256-GCM with a master key derived from `INFERADB_CTRL__AUTH__KEY_ENCRYPTION_SECRET`
 - Private keys should be stored securely by client applications (e.g., HashiCorp Vault, AWS Secrets Manager)
 - Client applications use private keys to sign short-lived JWT assertions (max 60 seconds TTL)
-- Management API validates client assertions using the certificate's public_key
+- Control validates client assertions using the certificate's public_key
 - Certificate rotation is recommended every 90 days (logged warnings but not enforced)
 - JWKS endpoint returns all active (non-revoked) certificates for a client